ramonpm4/Perfil-Personal/README.md

-# Ramón Peralta Martínez — Data Scientist | Biologist | PhD
+# Ramón Peralta Martínez — Data Scientist | PhD

 Hi!
 I'm Ramón — a Data Scientist focused on helping businesses make better decisions through data.
 With a background in molecular biology and a PhD in Biochemistry (thesis written, defense pending), I bring analytical depth and a hands-on approach to solving complex problems.